intimanjunath/Customize-llm-using-unsloth/README.md

 ---

-## Part E: Resume Training from Checkpoint
+## Part E: Training from Checkpoint
 **Model:** TinyLlama
 - **Objective:** Demonstrate how to stop and restart fine-tuning from an intermediate checkpoint.
 - 📄 [Open in Colab](<your-colab-link-here>)